davidtwco/rfcs/text/0000-build-std.md

   the standard library and it is not desirable that users can observe their existence or depend on them directly.
-- Other crates in the sysroot added by users are not something that can reasonably be supported by build-std.
+- Other crates in the sysroot added by users are not something that can reasonably be supported by build-std and should be added as regular dependencies.

 ↩ [*Standard library dependencies*][standard-library-dependencies]